Exploring the Influence of Residential Electric Vehicle Charging on Distribution System Hosting Capacity -- A Case-Study in Arizona: Problem Background

 The SOC is another critical component in modeling the charging behavior of EVs.
 It represents the current level of charge in the vehicle's battery as a percentage of its total capacity.
 It directly affects the EV users' charging requirements as lower SOC levels often necessitate longer charging sessions and higher power demands, which can significantly influence the total load on the power distribution system.
 At the same time, charging up to 100\% is typically reserved only for occasions when maximum range is needed for longer trips, and not for daily commute.

 Since all EVs in this study are assumed to be Tesla Model S, according to Tesla's maintenance guidelines, it is advisable to recharge the battery before it falls below 20\% \cite{TeslaBattery}.
 These practices are based on the operational characteristics of Lithium-ion batteries, where extreme charge levels can stress the cells.
 Therefore, in this study which focuses on regular use, the goal is set to maintain battery SOC between 20\% and 80\%.
-Two different distributions are employed in this study to model SOC. \begin{itemize} \item \textit{Initial SOC}: A uniform distribution is assumed, ranging between 20\% and 30\%, representing the typical SOC when EV owners begin charging.
-With the Tesla Model S’s energy consumption, including charging losses, estimated at 122 MPGe (or about 276 watt-hours per mile, equivalent to 3.6 miles per kWh), this range corresponds to the energy required for a commute of 72 to 108 miles—well above the average daily commute distance.
+Two different distributions are employed in this study to model SOC: \begin{itemize} \item \textit{Initial SOC}: A uniform distribution is assumed, ranging between 20\% and 30\%, representing the typical SOC when EV owners begin charging.
+The choice of a uniform distribution stems from the fact that any SOC value between this range has the same likelihood of being selected as the starting value for charging.
+Lastly, note that with the Tesla Model S’s energy consumption, including charging losses, estimated at 122 MPGe (or about 276 watt-hours per mile, equivalent to 3.6 miles per kWh), this range corresponds to the energy required for a commute of 72 to 108 miles, which is still sufficient for most daily commutes. \item \textit{Final SOC}: A Chi-Squared distribution is used, peaking near 80\% and tapering off towards 100\%, reflecting the SOC levels typically preferred by EV owners after charging is completed.
+The choice of a Chi-Squared distribution stems from the fact that EV batteries have optimal performance when regularly charged till 80\%, with charging rates slowing down beyond this value.
+Similarly, a full charge is usually preferred when a longer trip is planned, which does not happen on a daily basis. \end{itemize}